On the Convergence Rate of Sinkhorn's Algorithm: Estimates for Conjugate Functions

 \section{Estimates for Conjugate Functions}

-The main goal of this section is to provide uniform (in~$t$) bounds for the Sinkhorn iterates~$\varphi_{t}$.
+The main goal of this section is to provide uniform (in~$t$) bounds for the Sinkhorn iterates~$\varphi_{t}$, and thus enable the application of \cref{th:SinkhornRate} to a broad class of cost functions.
 Our bounds are based on general considerations around (bi)conjugate functions, which will simultaneously yield bounds for Sinkhorn iterates and potentials.
 While upper bounds are direct from the integrability of the cost function~$c(x,y)$, lower bounds use more details about the interaction between the two variables~$(x,y)$.
 More precisely, our results are based on its asymptotic properties, hence are robust with respect to measurable perturbations that are bounded or of lower order growth.

 A priori estimates for conjugate ($c$-convex) functions are very familiar in optimal transport (e.g., \cite{Villani.09}).
 In the context of entropic optimal transport, such ideas have been used in the context of bounded or Lipschitz costs (e.g., \cite{Carlier.21, DiMarinoGerolin.20}); that line of argument is generalized by \cref{le:unifCont} below but does not apply in the setting of main interest to us.
 For quadratic cost, \cite{MenaWeed.19} bounds the dual potentials in order to bound certain empirical processes.
 While the quadratic cost is special as it is separable up to an inner product, those bounds are the closest precursors that we are aware of.